Questions about Classes

 Some countries ask for an "invitation letter" as part of the visa process.
 As an enrolled student or scholar at UCSB, your letter of admission serves as your invitation.

 If you would like to provide an invitation letter to your visitor(s) to present with their visa application, we suggest that you, yourself write a letter for the visitor(s).
 Get the letter template here.
 (OISS does not provide the invitation letter.)

 Questions about Working

 Students who have been in F-1 status for at least 1 academic year (3 quarters) may be eligible for Curricular Practical Training (CPT).
-Learn more about the requirements for F-1 students' CPT here.
 As an F-1 student, you are also allowed up to 12 months of Optional Practical Training (OPT).
-Learn more about OPT here.

-Students in J-1 status are must have employment authorization from OISS for any paid or unpaid positions, on-campus or off-campus.
+Before beginning work, students in J-1 status must have employment authorization from OISS for any paid or unpaid positions, on-campus or off-campus.
 Academic Training is a form of employment authorization for J-1 students, who have employment opportunities located off-campus either while still a student at UCSB or after completing your studies at UCSB.
 Such training is allowed to help you gain work experience in areas directly related to your field of study.
-Learn more about Academic Training for J-1 students here.